LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 A rule of thumb will be: if a workflow can be fully implemented using one technology then we do it there, if it involves multiple technologies, we do it in Airflow.
 An exception to this rule are workflows that even though can be done in one technology, they cannot be automated or scheduled in said technology (or I feel like it is better to do in Airflow).

 We want the Airflow project to work as the single source of truth for infrastructure files (Terraform, Kubernetes) and platform files (category schemas, Kafka topic names, ports, etc.) for the test and production environment (dev is the problem of developers).
 This allows us to be “DRY” on a system level.
-Another advantage of this is that we can gitignore security critical files since we can generate them at will with the latest values for the platform and secrets from the key vault.
+Another advantage of this is that we can gitignore security critical files since we can generate them at will with the latest values for the platform config files and secrets from the key vault.

-Airflow itself will not “handwrite” all files.
-It will orchestrate the tools / templating engines that are best suited for a given file type (for example Helm / K8s templating, Terraform tooling, etc.) and provide them with parameters (number of nodes, replica count, service names, ports, etc.).
-In other words: it does the same thing a human would do by hand, but reliably, automatically and testable.

-Lastly, these platform config files will be available to all services working on the platform.
-Some might say that this introduces strong coupling between the control plane and the environments and individual services.
-The developer of individual services should not concern himself with infrastructure since that is mostly determined by the actual data (throughput and frequency).
-And if specific services require specific infrastructure settings, then these can be applied via platform level config files.
-Additionally the control plane will handle mostly files that are coupled anyways like category schemas, data models, ports, etc. so whether you create these files by hand or programmatically does not change the fact that they are coupled.
+Lastly, these platform config files will be available to all services working on the platform by mounting them on their app containers.

 **Invariants**

 - All Airflow pipelines that are stateful depend only on data that is stored in Azure monitoring
+- All Airflow pipelines are idempotent
 - No data from data sources is stored on the Airflow instance or its metadata database
 - No computations are performed on the Airflow instance, not even lightweight batch processing jobs
-- It creates all infrastructure and platform level files for the environments test and prod and nothing else
+- It creates all infrastructure and platform level files for the environments test and prod and nothing else can do that
-- Every service has access to the platform config files
+- Every service has access to the platform config files as mounted files on their app images

 Ovious excpetion is the data stored in the metadatabase of airflow.
+With these invariants its not a problem if airflow becomes unavailable or crashes, because the pipelines are idempotent and can be rerun and those piplines that are stateful can get the current state from azure monitoring and lastly the config files can be regenarated if needed.

+To avoid airflow becomming unavailable or stale for too long we can periodically send heartbeats from airflow to azure monitoring and set alarms if airflow has not send an heart beat for a perfiod of time.

 ### Environments & CI